jbarreiros/style-dictionary-style-guide/examples/ejs/README.md

 ### config.json

-The `style-guide/static` format takes the following configuration, merges the associated tokens into each group, and renders the static `index.html`.
+The `style-guide/static` format takes the following configuration, merges the associated tokens into each group, and renders `public/index.html`.

 ```json
 {